d4l3k/cs540-project/paper.md

 throttle as well as the position of the elevator, aileron and rudder and outputs the distance the plane has flown towards the target.
 This model has numerous stateful variables that need to be modeled including position, rotation, velocity, direction.
-There are also many nonlinearities due to air resistance and gravity.
+There are also many nonlinearities due to things like air resistance and gravity.

-This model uses the Cessna 172 as a base and bounds the inputs to be match the actual control range.
+This model uses the Cessna 172 as a base and bounds the inputs to be match the actual control range of the aircraft.

 # Experiments and Analysis